stevejay1010/hello-world/README.md

 # hello-world
-Just another repository to learn
+Just another repository to learn.
 I am an Engineering student, who has intrests in coding and game design.